 - 1. Focus on the strategies students use (i.e., take the greatest prime number first or take numbers in an order so that they only give one factor to the Tax Collector.) - 2.
-There may be controversy over what the highest amount of money it's possible to take in the game.
-Lean in to that controversy, and make students defend their claims. - 3.
-When appropriate, use vocabulary such as factors, prime numbers, and composite numbers.
+Avoid the temptation to be the answer key for your students.
+Instead, invite them to discuss with each other that they've found the best score possible. - 3.
+When appropriate, focus on using vocabulary such as factors, prime numbers, and composite numbers.